 When a retail automobile buyer elects to obtain financing from a Dealer, the Dealer takes a credit application to submit to its financing sources.
 Typically, a Dealer will submit the buyer's application to more than one financing source for review.
-The Company believes the Dealer's decision to finance the automobile purchase with the Company, rather than other financing sources, is based primarily on the monthly payment that will be offered to the automobile buyer, the purchase price offered for the Contract, the timeliness, consistency and predictability of response, the cash resources of the financing source, and any conditions to purchase.
+The Company believes the Dealer's decision to choose the Company, rather than other financing sources, is based primarily on the monthly payment that will be offered to the automobile buyer, the purchase price offered for the Contract, the timeliness, consistency and predictability of response, and any conditions to purchase.

 Upon receipt of information from a Dealer, the Company's administrative personnel order a credit report to document the buyer's credit history.
 If, upon review by a Company credit analyst, it is determined that the Contract meets the Company's underwriting criteria, or would meet such criteria with modification, the Company requests and reviews further information and supporting documentation and, ultimately, decides whether to purchase the Contract.
 When presented with an application, the Company attempts to notify the Dealer within two hours as to whether it would purchase the related Contract.
-The Company's TFC subsidiaries seek to finance only vehicle purchases by members of the United States armed forces.
-The Contract purchase decision process for the TFC programs does not make use of credit reports, but relies on verification of military status.
+The Company's TFC subsidiaries finance vehicle purchases exclusively by members of the United States armed forces.